jumphone/scRef/Reference/MouseAtlas_SingleCell_MCA/combinedMCA/README.md

-We recommend using separated reference files, if you know the tissue type of your sample.
+If you know the tissue type of your sample, we recommend using separated reference files.